 Weight: 7.3 ounces

-Our Moto G Power (2021) review finds a phone that continues to go a long-time on a charge.
-And along the way, this attractively priced phone has picked up a few other tricks that will appeal to bargain hunters.
+Our Moto G Power (2021) review finds a phone that continues to go a long-time on a charge and took home top honors in the Tom's Guide Awards 2021 for best phone battery life.
+Along the way, this attractively priced phone has picked up a few other tricks that will appeal to bargain hunters.

 Moto G Power (2021) review: Price and availability

-The 64GB Moto G Power (2021) costs $249 and is now on sale unlocked at Motorola.com.
-Carriers planning to offer the phone include Boost Mobile, Cricket, Consumer Cellular, Google Fi, Republic Wireless, US Cellular, Verizon and Xfinity Mobile.
+The 64GB Moto G Power (2021) costs $249 and is now on sale unlocked at Motorola.com (opens in new tab); it's one of the best unlocked Android phones you can buy.
+Carriers offering the phone include Boost Mobile (opens in new tab), Cricket (opens in new tab), Consumer Cellular (opens in new tab), Google Fi (opens in new tab), Republic Wireless (opens in new tab), US Cellular (opens in new tab) and Xfinity Mobile (opens in new tab).

 Moto G Power (2021) review: The best features